Daily Event for August 3

-1863: The side-wheel steamer Ruth was destroyed by fire on the Mississippi River.
-The Ruth was built in Jeffersonville, Indiana in 1862 displaced 702 tons and was 270 feet long.
-She was immediately put into service as a Union transport ship.
-On Aug.
-3 Ruth departed St. Louis bound for Vicksburg, Mississippi, loaded with war supplies and $2.6 in military payroll for General Grant's army.
-The fire broke out six miles south of Cairo, Illinois and the ship was destroyed.
-Thirty people were killed in the blaze, the supplies were lost but, (treasure hunters don't even think it) the money, which was stored in a safe, was recovered.
-The cause of the fire was considered to be arson, set by a Confederate mail runner.
-A book by Absalom Grimes, also a Rebel mail runner, confirmed this and named Robert Louden as the culprit.
+The steamer Ruth was built in Jeffersonville, Indiana in 1862, she was a 702 ton 270 foot long sidewheel river boat.
+After her completion she was immediately put into service as a Union Army transport.
+On August 3, 1863 Ruth departed St. Louis bound for Vicksburg, Mississippi, loaded with war supplies and a large military payroll for General Grant's army.
+A fire broke out six miles south of Cairo, Illinois and the ship was totally destroyed.
+Thirty people were killed in the blaze and the supplies were lost but, (treasure hunters don't even think it) the money, which was stored in a safe, was recovered.
+The cause of the fire was considered to be arson set by a Confederate mail-runner.
+A book by Absalom Grimes, also a Rebel mail-runner, confirmed this and named Robert Louden as the culprit.

 © 2005 Michael W. Pocock